mlabarre/crypto-dashboard/README.md

 In addition to this project, my other crypto-updater project will be necessary to obtain the latest crypto prices using the coingecko APIs.
 These are the only internet access.

 In addition, no data such as the address of your wallets is entered.
+On the other hand, you have the possibility when creating a transaction to provide the transaction identifier and thus have the possibility of accessing it via the appropriate blockchain.

 Associated with the crypto-updater project, crypto-dashboard allows: